 Want to bring more power to athletic pursuits?
 Build up your balance and stability?
 Or are you simply hoping to make everyday acts like bending, turning, and reaching easier?
 A strong, flexible core underpins all these goals.
-Core muscles need to be strong, yet flexible, and core fitness, like that found in the Special Health Report Core Exercises: 5 workouts to tighten your abs, strengthen your back, and improve balance, should be part…Learn More »
+Core muscles need to be strong, yet flexible, and core fitness, like that found in the Special Health Report Core Exercises: 6 workouts to tighten your abs, strengthen your back, and improve balance, should…Learn More »

 In as little as fifteen minutes a day, you can build the core fitness that is essential for keeping you active and independent in the years ahead.

 Weak or inflexible core muscles can impair how well your arms and legs function.
 A strong core makes everyday tasks less difficult, wards off back pain, and keeps you ready for your favorite sports and pastimes.